TvdW/tdf-waitlist/frontend/src/Pages/Guide/guides/rules/guide.md

 ## Fittings

-1. If a shark is not meatshield it is required to fit a DDA
-2. No abyssal damage controls
+1. No abyssal damage controls
-3. Abyssals are only available and allowed to be fitted on elite ships.
+2. Abyssals are only available and allowed to be fitted on elite ships.
 This is because you should be getting elite fit first before spending isk on abyssal mods.
 Also the module must provide more tank or dps then the elite fit to be efficient.
-4. No _Corelum_ A-Type Multispectrum Energized Membrane
+3. No _Corelum_ A-Type Multispectrum Energized Membrane

 ## HQ fit requirements